home-assistant/developers.home-assistant/docs/api/websocket.md

 }
 ```

 For each trigger that matches, the server will send a message of type `trigger`.
 The `id` in the message will point at the original `id` of the `subscribe_trigger` command.
+Note that your variables will be different based on the used trigger.

 ```json
 {